al-moreno/MongoDB/Unit 3/Script.md

 - Slide 9 -

-One-to-One Relationship:
 In a one-to-one relationship, each document is uniquely associated with another document.
 Taking the example of the student and address documents, a student can have only one address at a time.
 Assuming each household has only one student, the address listed for each student becomes a unique identifier, establishing a relationship between the two document.
 This unique address can be utilized to create a one-to-one relationship.

 - Slide 10 -

-One-to-Many Relationship:
 In a one-to-many relationship, one document is associated with multiple related documents.
 Taking the example of the student and the address document examples. one student can have many phone numbers.

 - Slide 11 -

-Many-to-Many Relationship:

-In MongoDB, a many-to-many relationship refers to a scenario where multiple documents are connected to multiple other documents.
+In a many-to-many relationship refers to a scenario where multiple documents are connected to multiple other documents as we see on the example.

-Now that we have covered the theoretical concepts of collections and document data models, explored the BSON format and various data types, examined principles of schema design and best practices, and discussed different types of relationships, we are ready to dive into a live demonstration.
-This hands-on session will allow us to put these concepts into practice and see them in action.
+So, having covered the theoretical concepts of collections and document data models, explored the BSON format and various data types, examined principles of schema design and best practices, along with having discussed different types of relationships, we are ready to dive into a hands on walthrough of the topics discussed so as to allow us to obtain the practice need.
+I'll see you on our next lesson.